Meuons/REST/README.md

 ## Info

-The database to which the web service is connected to can be changed by typing in the details of the database in the property variables in the database.php file
+The database to which the web service is connected to can be changed by typing in the details of the database in the property variables in the database.php file.

 This web service protects the database against SQL injections and html tags containing harmful code thanks to the strip_tags and real_escape_string functions in the course.php file.

-The web service can be accessed from all domains which menas it is also possible to use it on and access it from a local server
+The web service can be accessed from all domains which menas it is also possible to use it on and access it from a local server.

 Make sure that the web server you decide to host the catalog on supports the version of php that the code uses as this can cause errors otherwise.